sandeepg1512/JavaScript/README.md

 This assignment will help you interpret mathematical relationships both algebraically and geometrically.
 Refer the Link - https://drive.google.com/file/d/1mEBvdrL_pJvI8o-OsbRWSJevVbAhZrOf/view .
 Create a function that takes a number (step) as an argument and returns the number of matchsticks in that step.
 See step 1, 2 and 3 in the image above.
 Take input from the user in the function parameter and return the output using the return statement.

 examples- matchHouses(1) ➞ 6 matchHouses(4) ➞ 21 matchHouses(87) ➞ 436

+# JS-Assignment-05
+Write a JavaScript program to get the volume of a Cylinder, Sphere and Cone with four decimal places using objects and classes.
+Create classes for volumes for each geometric shape which returns the output using the getVolume() method. eg- to get volume of cylinder- let obj= new Cylinder(radius,height); obj.getVolume();

+Formulas for volumes of the shapes-

+1. Cylinder- Volume = πr^2h where r is the radius and h is the height of the cylinder.

+2. Sphere- Volume= 4/3πr^3 where r is the radius

+3. Cone- Volume= πr^2h/3 where r is the radius and h is the height of the cone.